realXtend/doc/arch_article/simple2.rst

 ============

-Over the past several years, the realXtend project has developed a freely available open source virtual world platform that let’s anyone create their own applications using it’s platform as a base.
+Over the past several years, the realXtend project has developed a freely available open source virtual world platform that lets anyone create their own applications using it’s platform as a base.
 RealXtend began as a collaboration of several small companies that coordinated in developing a common technology base that they then